 Do I need a visa to visit Canada?

-Depending on your citizenship, you may need an Electronic Travel Authorization (eTA) as of March 15, 2016 or a visa to travel to Canada.
+Depending on your citizenship, you may need an Electronic Travel Authorization (eTA) or a visa to travel to Canada.

-Transport companies, such as airlines, must ensure you have proper, valid travel documents when you enter Canada.
-If you do not have the proper documents, including an eTA or visitor visa, you may be delayed or denied boarding.
+Transport companies, such as airlines, must ensure you have proper, valid travel documents when you travel to Canada.
+If you do not have the proper documents, including an eTA or visa, you may be delayed or denied boarding.

 To find out if you need an eTA or a visa